DrThomasAger/smile/README.md

 Why use name tags?
 They keep the model following the instructions over multiple turns.
 This also gives us an opportunity to introduce a general idea: Our ***prompt language*** defines the ***response language***.

-This response language starts with a name tag in markdowb formatting.
+This response language starts with a name tag in markdown formatting.
 It is used to establish the embodiment that the model is fulfilling in this instance.
 In this **quick start example**, the role is being an **expert** on the ***(: Smile*** prompt instruction language.

 `***(: Smile Expert***:`